gaultier/blog/a_subtle_data_race_in_go.md

 Tags: Go
 ---

-At work, an good colleague of mine opened a PR titled: 'fix data race'.
+At work, a good colleague of mine opened a PR titled: 'fix data race'.
 Ok, I thought, let's see.
 They probably forgot a mutex or an atomic.
 Or perhaps they returned a pointer to an object when they intended to return a copy of the object.
 Easy to miss.

 Then I was completely puzzled.